-Anouk Rijs is assistant professor of advanced spectroscopy and physical chemistry at Radboud Universiteit, Nijmegen, the Netherlands.
+Today Anouk Rijs is professor in analytics of biomolecular interactions at Vrije Universiteit Amsterdam, the Netherlands.

-SEVEN QUESTIONS ASKED OF DR. RIJS
+SEVEN QUESTIONS ASKED OF ... ...
+DR. RIJS

 On my bike from home-to-work or from work-tohome, when I am by myself.
 Sometimes late at night just sitting on the sofa, but certainly not on a very busy day!